Climate and Average Weather Year Round in Mankato Minnesota, United States

 We base the humidity comfort level on the dew point, as it determines whether perspiration will evaporate from the skin, thereby cooling the body.
 Lower dew points feel drier and higher dew points feel more humid.
 Unlike temperature, which typically varies significantly between night and day, dew point tends to change more slowly, so while the temperature may drop at night, a muggy day is typically followed by a muggy night.

 Mankato experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.1 months, from June 11 to September 14, during which time the comfort level is muggy, oppressive, or miserable at least 9% of the time.
-The muggiest day of the year is July 21, with muggy conditions 36% of the time.
+The month with the most muggy days in Mankato is July, with 10.1 days that are muggy or worse.

 This section discusses the wide-area hourly average wind vector (speed and direction) at 10 meters above the ground.
 The wind experienced at any given location is highly dependent on local topography and other factors, and instantaneous wind speed and direction vary more widely than hourly averages.

 The average hourly wind speed in Mankato experiences significant seasonal variation over the course of the year.

 The windier part of the year lasts for 8.2 months, from September 21 to May 28, with average wind speeds of more than 10.7 miles per hour.
 The windiest month of the year in Mankato is March, with an average hourly wind speed of 12.7 miles per hour.